Shivmalge/SQL-Data-Analysis-Healthcare-Project/README.md

 # SQL-Data-Analysis-Healthcare-Project

-The dataset is reffered from Kaggle (https://www.kaggle.com/datasets/prasad22/healthcare-dataset). add< br / > The SQL queries performed on the Healthcare database yielded in-depth insights into key areas such as patient demographics, medical conditions, treatments, financial data, and hospital performance metrics.
+The dataset is reffered from Kaggle (https://www.kaggle.com/datasets/prasad22/healthcare-dataset)/
+The SQL queries performed on the Healthcare database yielded in-depth insights into key areas such as patient demographics, medical conditions, treatments, financial data, and hospital performance metrics.
 These results support data-driven decision-making and provide valuable perspectives for effective healthcare management and analysis.

 ### 1.Dataset insights & Intial Analysis